BasLangenberg/bank/README.md

 - Get the amount of money in a bank account
 - Do transaction monitoring
 - Do some sort of KYC from the banks perspective (Idea: Look into Camunda)
+- Audit ALL THE THINGS

+## Technical

 - Write OpenAPI specification for external clients to interact with

-## Technical
+  - Generate frontend server by using said API specification
 - No merge to main unless all test pass
 - Use a Test Driven Development (kinda) method to develop this piece of software
 - Local tests should use Docker compose to test against real dependencies (Database, message queues...)